wolfmanjm/kivy-smoothie-host/README.md

 * https://github.com/wolfmanjm/mpg-usb
 * install as described there

-Then you need to install...
+Then you need to do the following on the rpi...

 * sudo apt-get install libffi-dev
 * git clone https://github.com/ahtn/python-easyhid
 * cd python-easyhid